We have teamed up with Principal PASS Consultant Eddie Regan to discuss contract management, asking him key questions about the process.

 This oversight is often the result of overworked departments tacking contract management onto their employees’ already full workloads.

-Mr Regan said: “Often the person who is pinned as contract manager has too many tasks they are juggling and they can’t contract manage in the real sense.”
+Mr Regan said: “Often the person who is pinned as a contract manager has too many tasks they are juggling and they can’t contract manage in the real sense.”

 Worse still – he added – is when buyers leave contract management to their suppliers.